- Home

 Living with a stoma

-Having a stoma, even temporarily, is a big change in a person’s life and takes some getting used to.
-However, thousands of Australians have a stoma and most lead a relatively normal life.
+Having a stoma, even temporarily, is a big change and takes some getting used to.
+Thousands of Australians have a stoma and lead a mostly normal life.
+The stoma may sometimes affect your lifestyle, but most issues can be managed, especially with some planning.

 Learn more about: